 Most people walk into a frame shop focused on the mat or the molding.
 But the glass?
-That’s what shapes the tone of the piece and how well it holds up over time.
+That’s what shapes the tone of the piece and determines how well it holds up over time.

 Understanding what each type offers (and when it’s worth the upgrade) helps you guide customers to choices that protect their art, fit their budget, and leave them impressed.